ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: #faq-block-storage-10}

 You do not have to pre-warm a volume.
 You can see the specified throughput immediately upon provisioning the volume.

+## What is a block storage snapshot?
+{: faq}
+{: #faq-block-storage-snapshot}

+Snapshots are a point-in-time copy of your block storage boot or data volume that you manually create.
+The first snapshot is a full backup of the volume.
+Subsequent snapshots of the same volume record only the changes since the last snapshot.
+For more information, see [About Block Storage Snapshots for VPC](/docs/vpc?topic=vpc-snapshots-vpc-about).

+## What is a backup snapshot?
+{: faq}
+{: #faq-block-storage-backup-snapshot}

+Backup snapshots, simply called "backups", are automatically-created snapshots using the Backup for VPC service.
+For more information, see [About Backup for VPC](/docs/vpc?topic=vpc-backup-service-about).

 ## Performance questions
 {: #block-storage-vpc-performance-questions}